kreonjr/omniaural/README.md

 ### Adding an action

-Actions are the prefered way to encapsolate your global state changes.
+Actions are the prefered way to encapsulate your global state changes.
 They can be added from any file in the global space, although it makes sense to group these actions in designated files.

 ```javascript
 import React from 'react'